luismontalba/Grafos/README.md

 * Nodes always ordered by date
 * Today date assigned when creating new node
 * Impossible edges highlighted in red
+* Tags filter to search nodes in view

 You can test in:
 https://luismontalba.github.io/grafos/index.html